rack-app/rack-app/README.md

 # Rack::APP

 Your next favourite rack based micro framework that is totally addition free!
-Have a cup of awesomeness with  your to performance designed framework!
+Have a cup of awesomeness with  your performance designed framework!

 The idea behind is simple.
 Keep the dependencies and everything as little as possible,